rackspace/runway/docs/source/developers/github_actions.rst

 All version and OS combinations are run in parallel.
 If any of them fail, all the other tests will fail immediately.

 We are not currently running linting & tests on macOS due to the limited concurrent runner count of macOS runners.
-There are also enough similarites between macOS and Ubuntu in regards to the functionallity of Runway that it is not deemed to be a necessity at this time.
+There are also enough similarities between macOS and Ubuntu in regards to the functionality of Runway that it is not deemed to be a necessity at this time.

 Secrets
 =======

 These are the secrets_ used by this workflow that have been added to the repo and how to generate them.
-They can be added to any any fork to enable *similar* results but, you will need change the name of the application for publishing to succeed.
+They can be added to any any fork to enable *similar* results but, you will need to change the name of the application for publishing to succeed.

+**aws_access_key & aws_secret_key**
+  AWS access key ID and secret access key for an IAM user that has the permissions required to publish to AWS S3.

 **npm_api_token**
   An npm authentication token.